 Then what is that government should do to help ?

 First understand how the current startup ecosystems work.
 Some technologies and businesses become a trend (Well documented by the likes of Gartner Hype Cycle).
 If government can successfully ‘size’ the market, project technology roadmaps, it could generate lot of interest.
-The likes of McKenzie reports get published.
+The likes of McKinsey reports get published.
 Colleges start ‘producing’ talent to cater to the hype.
 This creates a good supply of talent, solution direction and business cases.
 If there is business case, a good team that can deliver, many VCs are ready to pour money in.

 Government probably just needs to help in gathering the business data and publishing it in appropriate channels.